-In other words, I take you step by step through the application technique of my Japanese Gel Overlays, extensions, and nail art.
-So if you’re already in MGN, this will not be that kind of learning, it will definitely be more supplemental.
+In other words, I take you step-by-step through my Japanese Gel Overlays, extensions, and nail art application technique.
+So if you’re already in MGN, this will not be that kind of learning; it will be more supplemental.

 By the way, MGN stands for Master Gel Nails, and at the end of most episodes of this series, I’ll briefly take you through a quick breakdown of what the program is all about.

 Today, we will be answering the big question of…

 How are Japanese Gels different from other gels?